Idiomdrottning’s homepage

 After recording those scores, shuffle the cards up and start a new round, alternating dealer and starting player.

-Suits are only spoiled in that round; you can, for example, score in diamonds & spades one round, and diamonds & clubs & hearts the next.
+Suits are only checked for that round; you can, for example, score in diamonds & spades one round, and diamonds & clubs & hearts the next.

 Completing suits